 Students' rally against BoGs

-Lahore: The newly-formed Lahore Students Council (LSC) on Tuesday held a demonstration against the constitution of boards of governors in
+Lahore: The newly-formed Lahore Students Council (LSC) on Tuesday held a demonstration against the constitution of boards of governors in colleges across Punjab.

 A large number of students from different colleges staged a sit-in at Faisal Chowk for almost five hours despite the imposition of Section 144.
 The demonstration added to traffic mess on The Mall and adjoining roads.

-who were carrying banners and placards, led by council president Numair Aslam Wattoo, chanted slogans against the Punjab government.
+The protesters, who were carrying banners and placards, led by council president Numair Aslam Wattoo, chanted slogans against the Punjab government.

 Punjab Labour Minister Ashraf Sohna and MPA Rana Arshad assured the students that their rights would be protected.
 Dawn